 Implementing a nationally recognised information security standard such as the Cyber Essentials certification provides you with the necessary precautionary measures to protect your network and the information stored within it while minimising both internal and external threats.
 By following the guidelines set out by the NCSC, the Cyber Essentials certification helps to educate its subjects about where their security posture is weak and how they can protect their business from cyber threats.

 Additionally, this certification will provide your business with the credibility that it takes information security seriously.
 To obtain the Cyber Essentials certificate, you must complete a Self-Assessment on a portal provided to you by OmniCyber Security in association with IASME.
 Upon completion of the Self-Assessment, an OmniCyber Security assessor will review your answers and declare a pass or fail.
 In the event of a pass, OmniCyber Security will issue you with your Cyber Essentials certification.
 In the event of a fail, the assessor will provide a feedback report.
-From receipt of the report, you will have two working days to make the necessary changes and then resubmit your answers for assessment.
-Achieving certification is valuable and visible proof of your organisation has acknowledged the threat posed to it and has willingly set out to improve its commitment to protecting its information.
+From receipt of the report, you will be expected to implement any changes advised to meet the Cyber Essentials Standard before resubmission.
+Achieving certification is valuable and visible proof that your organisation has acknowledged the threat posed to it and has willingly set out to improve its commitment to protecting its information.

 Cyber Essentials PLUS

-The key difference between the CE and CE Plus is the technical audit in addition to the self-assessment.
-The technical audit will provide objective analysis to your current security controls, upon passing the Cyber Essentials Plus, you will know that your cyber defences are real with your certification.
+The key difference between CE and CE Plus is the technical audit in addition to the self-assessment.
+The technical audit will provide objective analysis of your current security controls, and upon passing the Cyber Essentials Plus, you will know that your cyber defences are secure with your certification.

 Cyber Essentials 5 Controls

-Hence, you should configure the settings on all new devices and all new software.
-Your organisation and its staff should use passwords on any device that can access or holds your data.
+Hence, you should configure the settings on all new devices and all new software yourself.
+Your organisation and its staff should use passwords on any device that can access or hold your data.
 This applies to smartphones, tablets, desktops, and laptops.
 In all cases, passwords should be changed from their default.
-You should also set-up two-factor authentication (2FA) for critical accounts.
+You should also set up multi-factor authentication (MFA) for all accounts where possible.
 These accounts include those used for IT administration and online banking.
 You can find out more information in the NCSC’s guide to password administration for system owners.
-Devices security can be further improved by removing services, functions, and accounts that are unneeded.
+Secure configuration can be further improved by removing services, functions, and accounts that are unnecessary.

 2. Configure your firewall